Understanding the experiences and impact of health and social care assessments on children and families.

 Lived experience is at the heart of the Living Assessments programme of work and we have recruited three Experts by Experience groups.
 The Experts by Experience groups are a way for people directly affected by policies to share their personal experiences in a meaningful way.

 Disabled children and young people, 11 - 25 years old

 Adult care leavers, 16 - 25 years old

 Parents and carers whose children have experienced social care assessments, 0 - 25 years old

-We have now opened recruitment for our ‘experts by experience’!
+Recruitment for our ‘experts by experience’ is on going.
 If you identify with any of the above groups then we would love to hear from you!